This post may contain affiliate links which won’t change your price but will share some commission.

 With the Excalibur dehydrator, a batch of jerky is done in about 4-6 hours, depending on the humidity level.
 Drying overnight gets the jerky a little too dry for my taste.
 It's still good, but a little too crumbly.

-We made some of the wide strips (he wanted to try the different barrels) and perforated them with a thin bladed spatula so they broke apart easily when dry.
-(You can use this same scoring technique for jerky that's rolled out instead of made with a jerky gun.)
+We made wide strips and scored them with a thin spatula.
+This makes them easier to break apart once dry.
+(You can use this same scoring technique for jerky made with a rolling pin.)

 This has become one of my favorite snack foods since we've been working to reduce our carbohydrate and grain intake.
 It's relatively quick and easy to make, and the gun was pretty inexpensive.